Why Credit Union's Should Secure Their Web Application's

 If your Credit Union offers an online or mobile banking service, you may find your clients are using this service more frequently.
-This could be due to level 5 restrictions that are currently in place in Ireland or that mobile banking is becoming widely popular.
 With many customers embracing this new way of banking with their Credit Union, it is important to recognise the risks associated with operating an online banking service.

 The Importance of Application Testing

 Throughout COVID-19, with people restricting their movements they have turned to the internet to assist them in carrying out many tasks from their grocery shopping, having virtual family gatherings and indeed banking.
 This has led to organisations implementing software and applications to continue to operate throughout this pandemic.
 Ensuring your Credit Union’s online banking applications have strong robust security features is essential to minimise your risks to breaches.
 The more likely your customer base is to set up an account and use your application, the more appealing it becomes to cyber criminals.